How to solve Advent of Code 2022 - Day 7 with Python

 First off, I created a class for the entries in the tree.
 This would either be a file or a directory, indicated by a boolean value and if it's a file, it has a size.

 At the start the node does not have children or a parent.
-You can however add a child through the method **add_child**
+You can however add a child through the method **add_child** which assigns the child a parent before adding it to the children list.

 Then I calculated the size recursively, always adding the size of the children to the current size until I arrive at a file (which by its nature does not have children), in which case I return just the file size.